XudongOliverShen/hugo-site/content/more-about-me/about-me.md

 My interests include travel, skiing, and basketball.
 I enjoy wine, especially with friends (what's the point of drinking alone??).
 I love musical & opera.
 My favorates are les miserables and Hamilton (don't ask me to sing or you will be disappointed).

 I believe in Diversity, Equity & Inclusion.
 I am committed to promote these values.

+Following are some pictures of mine thanks to Riki!!!

 {{< gallery album="me" >}}